webguru103/smooch-docs/source/rest/index.md

 App users may be created with an optional `userId` parameter.
 This is a unique identifier that is chosen by the API consumer and it can be used to synchronize a single conversation across multiple devices.
 To understand how this works, see the section covering [users on multiple devices](/#users-on-multiple-devices).

 <aside class="notice">
-If a userId has been specified for a given app user, it can be used in place of the appUserId in any `/v1/appusers/` API path.
+If a `userId` has been specified for a given app user, it can be used in place of the `appUser._id` in any `/v1/appusers/` API path.
 </aside>

 ## Get App User